Snefee/SteamMarketNotifier/README.md

 <br>

 ## Planned Features
-- Add more currencies
+- ✅ ~Add more currencies~
 - Add a countdown between the updates
-- Add the ability to check the price history since the item has been tracked [and to export as CSV]
+- Add the ability to check the price history since the item has been tracked ✅ ~[and to export as CSV]~
 - ✅ ~Add presets [allow the user to set the item, currency and price threshold and save them as presets]~
-- Add GUI
+- ✅ ~Add GUI~